brunogabriel/AndroidUnitTesting/README.md

 assertThat(errorResults.first()).isEqualTo(DEFAULT_ERROR_MESSAGE)
 ```

-This example is so simple, but in this repository I created very simple calls in same way as a guide.
+This example is so simple, maybe this can help someone.

 ## API